 Here are our top tips for hot weather walking:

-• With the mercury regularly reaching 30 degrees, avoid walking at the hottest times of day, between 11am and 3pm.
+• Avoid walking at the hottest times of day, between 11am and 3pm.
 Plan your walks in the early morning or the evening and take frequent breaks in the shade.

 • Carry plenty of water with you - more than you would usually in cooler weather - and sip regularly to avoid getting dehydrated.
 Don’t wait until you feel thirsty.